QuantEcon/lecture-source-jl/style.md

 8. Beyond the [Julia Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/), avoid unnecessary whitespace lines and redundant comments
 9. Don't use fancy features and control flow from Julia - unless it makes the code look closer to the math
 10. Avoid both micro-optimizations and coding patterns that pessimize (i.e. poor performance with no benefit in code clarity)
+11. Avoid creating objects without foundations in the math or economics.

 We want users to be able to say _"the code is clearer than Matlab, and even closer to the math"_.